ihorlysenko-dev/DiscordTranslatorBot/README.md

 # 🌐 Discord Translate Bot

 A Discord bot that detects and translates messages into 133 supported languages using slash commands and context menu options.
 User language preferences are saved automatically — even after restarts.

+Works everywhere except in DMs — you can even use it in other channels, and only you will see the translated messages!

 ---